- The first of three one-off custom speedsters built for Edsel Ford

 The Zephyr Street Rod on offer here is one of the most famous street rods ever created.
 This custom, all-steel Lincoln Zephyr three-window coupe was nationally selected by Goodguys and judged winner of “America’s Most Beautiful” Street Rod award.

-Designed and built by America’s top Read More
+Designed and built by America’s top street rod professionals, no expense was Read More

 This is the real thing, in a sea of fiberglass-bodied imitators with their ubiquitous 350 Chevy V8s and TH400 transmissions